Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## Running the recipe

 The recipe uses the pre-trained models of anonymization.
-To replicate the baseline numbers:
+To run the baseline system with evaluation:

 1. `cd baseline`
 2. (optionally) change the following variables in `run.sh`:
-- `librispeech_corpus`: The directory for LibriSpeech corpus (will contain `dev-clean`, `train-clean-360`, `train-clean-100`,`train-other-500` subsets.
+- `librispeech_corpus`: The directory for LibriSpeech corpus (will contain `dev-clean`, `train-clean-360`, `train-clean-100`,`train-other-500` subsets).
 - `libritts_corpus`: The directory for LibriTTS corpus (will contain `train-other-500` subset).
 - `data_netcdf`: Directory where anonymized files and features will be stored (it requires at least 20Gb).
 3. run `./run.sh`.